mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 To use `schedule_common_work()`, first we need to create a type `MyGCWorkContext` and implement the trait `GCWorkContext` for it.
 We create `gc_work.rs` and add the following implementation.
-Note that for the `ProcessEdgesWorkType`, we use `SFTProcessEdges`, which is a general work packet that a plan can use to trace objects.
+Note that we do not set a specific `ProcessEdgesWorkType` and we will use the default [`SFTProcessEdges`](https://www.mmtk.io/mmtk-core/mmtk/scheduler/gc_work/struct.SFTProcessEdges.html), which is a general work packet that a plan can use to trace objects.
 For plans like semispace, `SFTProcessEdges` is sufficient.
 For more complex GC plans, one can create and write their own work packet that implements the `ProcessEdgesWork` trait.